-Four Spring Days in Colonial Williamsburg — stepping back in time to America’s revolutionary roots
+Four Days in Colonial Williamsburg — where history comes to life

-After five weeks road tripping around America, there was no better place to cap off the fabulous experience than the one that brings travellers back to our nation’s birth.
+After five weeks road tripping around America, I wanted to cap off the fabulous adventure with a return to our Revolutionary roots.
 So I spent my final four days before heading home in Virginia‘s Colonial Williamsburg.

 Few places enable travellers to step back in time quite like Colonial Williamsburg.
 Whenever I stroll its cobblestone streets, surrounded by colonial buildings and interpreters in period dress, it feels as if modernity has slipped away for a few brief restorative moments.

-Colonial Williamsburg is more than a collection of historic sites — it’s a living tribute to America’s revolutionary roots.
-There’s a special thrill in walking where our Founders once did, and Colonial Williamsburg offers that rare privilege.
-Here revolutionaries debated; tradesmen like the printer kept their ideas alive, and the gunsmith gave them teeth.
+There’s a special thrill in walking where our Founders once did.
+Here revolutionaries debated; tradesmen like the printer kept their ideas alive, and the gunsmith gave them might.
 A visit to Colonial Williamsburg is a journey into the spirit and soul of America.

 This post contains affiliate links.
 For more information, click here.